tasdikrahman/tasdikrahman.me/_posts/2018-10-24-monoliths-are-just-fine.md

 - autonomy of teams to iterate faster with their own choice of technology
 - make deployments quicker, impact on story structure.

+The jump from monolith to service-oriented thinking is a huge one.
+But the jump from a few services to more is much easier.

+Most of the times, I've found a push to microservices within an organization to be due to some combination of:

+1) Business is pressuring tech teams to deliver faster, and they cannot, so they blame current system (derogatory name: monolith) and present microservices as solution.
+Note, this is the same tired argument from years ago when people would refer to legacy systems/legacy code as the reason for not being able to deliver.

+2) Inexperienced developers proposing microservices because they think it sounds much more fun than working on the system as it is currently designed.

+3) Technical people trying to avoid addressing the lack of communication and leadership in the organization by implementing technical solutions.
+This is common in the case where tech teams end up trying to "do microservices" as a way to reduce merge conflicts or other such difficulties that are ultimately a problem of human interaction and lack of leadership.
+Technology does not solve these problems.

+4) Inexperienced developers not understanding the immense costs of coordination/operations/administration that come along with a microservices architecture.

+5) Some people read about microservices on the engineering blog of one of the major tech companies, and those people are unaware that such blogs are a recruiting tool of said company.
+Many (most?) of those posts are specifically designed to be interesting and present the company as doing groundbreaking stuff in order to increase inbound applicant demand and fill seats.
+Those posts should not be construed as architectural advice or *best practices*

+In the end, it's absolutely the case that a movement to microservices is something that should be evolutionary, and in direct need to technical requirements.
+For nearly every company out there, a horizontally-scaled monolith will be much simpler to maintain and extend than some web of services, each of which can be horizontally scaled on their own.

+IMHO, the monoliths vs microservices debate is akin to monorepos vs multi-repos: they are both strategies used to share work when your organization grows.
+Both can work well, depending on your tooling and organization.

+But do not forget that those abstractions layers you add, while very useful (say, for release velocity), might also be a direct application of [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)

+Which means that refactoring some code, might sometime require refactoring your organisation, so if you lack the ability to do that incrementally, you might converge to an ossified system that stops evolving.

 ## References